-ONE OF THE WORLD'S LARGEST PALM OIL EXPORTER
+ONE OF THE WORLD'S LARGEST PALM OIL EXPORTERS

-In 2020, Malaysia accounted for 25.8% and 34.3% of world’s palm oil production and exports, respectively.
-If taken into account of other oils & fats produced in the country, Malaysia accounted for 9.1% and 19.7% of the world’s total production and exports of oils and fats in the same year.
+In 2020, Malaysia accounted for 25.8% and 34.3% of the world’s palm oil production and exports, respectively.
+Taking into account other oils and fats produced in the country, Malaysia accounted for 9.1% and 19.7% of the world’s total production and exports of oils and fats, in the same year.

-The refining of crude palm oil commenced in the early 70s in response to Government’s call for increased industrialization.
+The refining of crude palm oil commenced in the early 70s in response to the government’s call for increased industrialisation.
 The emergence of refineries marked the introduction of a wide range of processed palm oil products.

 important role to play in fulfilling the growing global need for oils and fats sustainably.”